 The Employee Retention Credit (ERC) is designed to encourage employers whose businesses have been negatively affected by COVID-19 to keep employees on payroll.

-The ERC is a refundable tax credit of up to $5,000 per employee for 2020; the credit for 2021 can be up to $7,000 per employee for both Q1 and Q2 of 2021.
+The Employee Retention Credit, established by the CARES Act, is a refundable tax credit of up to $5,000 per employee for 2020; the credit can be up to $7,000 per employee per quarter for 2021.
 The ERC is available to businesses and other employers, including nonprofit organizations.
 To qualify, your organization must have been adversely affected in one of two ways:

-- Been fully or partially suspended by government order during the quarter
+- Been fully or partially suspended by government order during 2020 and/or 2021

 - Had a significant decline in gross receipts